The New "Spider-Man: No Way Home" Trailer Is Already Spawning A Few (Very Likely) Theories

 Advertisement

-Seasoned fans of the MCU are already theorizing exactly how this near apocalyptic event comes to be, surmising that there has to be something big behind Doctor Strange's uncharacteristic willingness to alter the universe for Peter.
-(From what we've seen of the sorcerer, the behavior is extremely off-brand.)
+Seasoned fans of the MCU are already theorizing exactly how this near-apocalyptic event comes to be, surmising that there has to be something big behind Doctor Strange's uncharacteristic willingness to alter the universe for Peter.
+(From what we've seen of the sorcerer, the behaviour is extremely off-brand.)

 dr strange carelessly casting a dangerous spell AND messing it up when he’s usually super cautious is suspiciously out of character...what if the multiverse had already broken out before and it was dark doctor strange who cast the spell all along...? #SpiderManNoWayHomeTrailer pic.twitter.com/5xM3Uc7nW0— naomi 🧃 (@asgardianbucky) August 24, 2021